Drum scanner

 The first digital image ever stored on a computer, of Russell A. Kirsch's newborn son, Walden (1957), was captured using a drum scanner.

-Drum scanners are a type of image scanner that capture image information with photomultiplier tubes (PMT), rather than the charge-coupled device (CCD) arrays found in flatbed scanners and inexpensive film scanners.
+Drum scanners are a type of image scanner that capture image information, with the scanning performed along one axis by mechanically rotating a cylindrical drum (with the image attached) past a stationary optical pickup.
+The second axis is scanned by a much slower mechanical motion of either the drum or the pickup parallel to the cylinder axis using a lead screw mechanism.
+As the process involves a uniform (non-accelerating) rotation along one axis and a much slower linear, non-reciprocating motion along the other, mechanical challenges due to vibrations and backlash are largely eliminated, making it easy to achieve high speeds and precision using rather undemanding mechanisms.
+Higher-end drum scanners often employ photomultiplier tubes (PMT) as optical sensors, but there is nothing that precludes the use of other optical sensor types.

 "Reflective and transmissive originals are mounted on an acrylic cylinder, the scanner drum, which rotates at high speed while it passes the object being scanned in front of precision optics that deliver image information to the PMTs.
 Modern color drum scanners use three matched PMTs, which read red, blue, and green light, respectively.
 Light from the original artwork is split into separate red, blue, and green beams in the optical bench of the scanner with dichroic filters."
 Photomultipliers offer superior dynamic range and for this reason, drum scanners can extract more detail from very dark shadow areas of a transparency than flatbed scanners using CCD sensors.
 The smaller dynamic range of the CCD sensors, versus photomultiplier tubes, can lead to loss of shadow detail, especially when scanning very dense transparency film.
 While mechanics vary by manufacturer, most drum scanners pass light from halogen lamps though a focusing system to illuminate both reflective and transmissive originals.